Schmidt17/wcc/README.md

-# The Word Cloud Computer
+# The Word Cloud Console

 _wcc_ is an interpreter for the _Word Cloud_ language (wc), which relies on semantic instead of syntactic relationships. wcc is written in Python.